 With the next one, it is a particularly useful tip because it essentially supplants (basic) third-party apps stored on your iPhone to do editing work in your own Camera Roll.
 Markup is mostly understood to be only at your disposal whenever you are sending media, but meanwhile it has also become a well hidden tool available for your personal use inside the Photos app.
 Once you know where to find it, you might quickly grow fond of doodling on your very own snapshots.
 Here’s the shortest path to the feature in Photos:

-It is all but certain that iOS 11 is going to herald in plenty of interface changes and I am confident the Markup icon in Photos will be displayed more prominently in the future, but for now we will have to work with what we’re given.
+It is all but certain that future versions of iOS are going to herald in plenty of interface changes and I am confident the Markup icon in Photos will be displayed more prominently in the future, but for now we will have to work with what we’re given.
 Locating it inside the Photos app is definitely not impossible if you know what you are looking for – but that’s the crux of it, because who is going to if they’re oblivious to its existence in the first place.
 Friends and family of mine were unanimously unaware, so here’s the trick.